2pisoftware/cmfive/system/modules/rest/README.md

 1. Configure the rest module in the global config file so that the object you want included is in the system.rest_allow array.
 >		// use the API_KEY to authenticate with username and password
 >		Config::set('system.rest_api_key', "abcdefghijklmnopqrstuv");
->		// exclude any objects that you do NOT want available via REST
->		// note: only DbObjects which have the $_rest; property are
->		// accessible via REST anyway!
 >		Config::set('system.rest_allow', array(
 >			"User",
 >			"Contact"